Seeking Financial Compensation For Financial Losses Suffered From An Attorney’s Dishonesty

 Reporting the matter to law enforcement officials can lead to the attorney’s arrest and criminal charges.

 When the attorney is convicted of a crime involving theft from clients (whether that be from a settlement or other funds), the attorney is often ordered to make restitution to the clients.
-If the attorney has not spent all the money he stole, the balance of the money that can be located can be used to reimburse the clients.
+If some stolen money remains, the recoverable balance can be used to reimburse clients.

 When these kinds of restitution orders are entered, the court may appoint a person to trace the funds the attorney stole, and ensure that the clients and other creditors are reimbursed.